dcanones/blog/content/pages/cv.md

 ---

 ## Experience
+__Data Scientist, [Kernel Analytics][ka] (October 2017 - Today):__
+At this moment I am full time employed by Kernel Analytics, a boutique Data Science consultancy firm.
+We help our customers to make better decisions taking advantage of data and advanced analytics techniques.
+We work for top spanish and international companies.

+- Responsibilities: designing and implementing **data pipelines**, performing **exploratory data analysis**, training **machine learning models**, **communicating results** using dashboards, visualizations and presentations.
+Handling large amounts of data using **Big Data** technologies.

-__Data Scientist (R&D), [Grupo Servinform][svf] (September 2016 - Today):__
+__Data Scientist (R&D), [Grupo Servinform][svf] (September 2016 - October 2017):__
-I am working as full time Data Scientist in data driven innovation projects, some of them awarded with EU R&D funds.
+Worked as researcher Data Scientist in a data driven research project awarded with EU R&D funds.
+This project was the result of a collaboration with [IWT2][iwt2], a research group from the University of Seville.

-- Responsibilities: designing **data pipelines** (cleaning algorithms, storage, data exploitation and visualization), web development, implementing **machine learning** and **natural language processing** features and writing technical documentation.
+- Responsibilities: designed **data pipelines** using a **micro-services** approach, wrote large parts of the **web app backend**, implemented a **recommendation system** and **natural language processing** applied to a search engine, wrote technical documentation.

-- Environment: Python, pandas, Git, NumPy, PostgreSQL, Django, Flask, Bokeh, Matplotlib, Seaborn, NLTK, REST APIs, scikit-learn, Jupyter, Anaconda, Microservices, Windows, CSS, HTML.

-__Python Engineer & Co-Founder, [Atomic Media][amedia] (January 2017 - Today):__
+__Python Engineer & Co-Founder, Glycerine (January 2017 - January 2018):__
-Atomic Media is an entrepreneurship and learning project.
-Our first product (called Glycerine) is an Instagram account automation system ‘as a service’.
-At this moment is in open beta for Spanish market, accessible [here][glycerine] and frequently updated.
- We will open source most of the code soon.
+Glycerine was an entrepreneurship and learning project consisting on an Instagram account automation system ‘as a service’; a bot that impersonates the user and mimics his behavior resulting in having a robotic 'community manager' working 24/7 for an instagram account.
+At this moment the project is cancelled due to Instagram efforts to stop this kind of bot-based products and the growing difficulty to find suitable project collaborators.
+We will open source most of source code in the near future.

-- Responsibilities: As tech co-founder, I am responsible of all aspects related to technology like **architecting, infrastructure provisioning, developing, deploying, operations, implementing new features based on beta testers’ feedback and bug fixing**.
+- Responsibilities: As tech co-founder, I was responsible of all aspects related to technology like **architecting, infrastructure provisioning, developing, deploying, operations, implementing new features based on beta testers’ feedback and bug fixing**.

-- Environment: Python, SQL, Amazon Web Services (Lightsail, EC2, RDS, Route 53, Cloudfront, Elasticache), Redis, PostgreSQL, Django, Git, Flask, SQLAlchemy, REST APIs, Multiprocessing, Nginx, Gunicorn, Linux, Google Analytics, Facebook Analytics, HTML, CSS, Less.

 __Junior Consultant, [Grupo Servinform][svf] (January 2016 - September 2016):__
 As a Junior IT Consultant, I participated in relevant projects at the Innovation and Consultancy department,